Muhammad Abu Tir: Political stance

 As for his stance politically, he told Newsweek in 2006: "Stop your support for Israel...[s]top calling us terrorists.
 This policy creates a feeling of oppression.
 The feeling of oppression can lead to disaster."

-Abu Tir recently told The Globe and Mail that his primary objective would be to "...take Sharia [Islamic law] as a source for legislation" but at the same time told Newsweek International he "...will [would] not [directly] impose Sharia."
+In 2006, Abu Tir told The Globe and Mail that his primary objective would be to "...take Sharia [Islamic law] as a source for legislation" but at the same time told Newsweek International he "...will [would] not [directly] impose Sharia."
 He also told The Globe and Mail that he plans to reform the Palestinian public education system by introducing a more Islamic curriculum, and also plans on separating male and female students.
 However Tir did clarify that alcohol would not be banned and it would not be mandatory for women to wear the hijab, or head-cover.

 Abu Tir also told the paper that as long as Israel continues its occupation of Palestinian land Hamas would continue its armed struggle against them.
 In an enigmatic statement in an interview prior to his getting elected, he stated that he would "negotiate [with Israel] better than the others [previous administrations], who negotiated for 10 years and achieved nothing."
 He explained that "We [Hamas] are not against the Jews.
 We are against occupation and oppression".